Insight - Fed's Yellen: an orthodox economist for unorthodox times

 There are reasons to doubt conventional economic theory.
 Many economists predicted a spiral of falling prices when the U.S. jobless rate soared during the crisis and then thought inflation would rise when unemployment plunged.
 Neither happened, though Yellen has maintained this year that the Fed was on course for rate increases, which would be "data dependent," likely gradual, and with no pre-set path.

-This shows Yellen "is grounded in traditional modeling but she is well aware that there is uncertainty," said Randall Kroszner, who served with Yellen as a Fed governor between 2006 and 2009.
+This shows Yellen "is grounded in traditional modelling but she is well aware that there is uncertainty," said Randall Kroszner, who served with Yellen as a Fed governor between 2006 and 2009.

 "It is possible, though unlikely, the traditional models are just all wrong (and) we're in a whole new world.
 But she's not going to fly by the seat of her pants," Kroszner said.